rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 A small log rancher next to a Helix with a sign of a cartoon heart impaled by a couple slug like creatures (Bluefly).
 There is a stable in near proximity to the barn and Tavern with the sign on it.
 Inside you can see a few tables a large smokeless green fire.
 A few rooms are available for rent in the upstairs of the structure.

 Owners:
-Hector Scipio - A dashing red
+<span style="color:#00b050">Hector Scipio</span> - Posh English - A dashing red tiefling with a pleasing personality.
+His necklace looks very valuable
+Heidie

 *Helix: Local foliage made up out of Juice Veins, they take the shape of a complex 10+ foot tall blue helix.*